mostafa-meerzad/javascript-with-mosh/NOTES.md

 console.log(another);
 // using Object.assign(targetObjectWhichYouWantToCopyTheOtherOne, sourceObjectWhichYouWantToCloneFrom) method
 let another = Object.assign({}, square);
-// using separate operator which is the best and modern way let another = { ...square };
+// using spread operator which is the best and modern way let another = { ...square };
 ```